katravathManoj/credit-memo-agent/README.md

 ## Limitations

-I want to be honest about what this project is and isn't.

 **What it is:** a faithful, working demonstration of the engineering pattern that banks are deploying for credit memo generation.
 The architecture (deterministic compute + LLM synthesis), the use of RAG for peer retrieval, and the stress-testing methodology are all genuinely representative of production patterns.

 **What it isn't:** a production-grade credit risk system.
 Specifically: